emiliaoana/WAD-Lab7/README.md

 2. Create a new **repository secret** with the following details:
     - **Name:** `MY_SECRET_KEY`
     - **Value:** `ABC`
-3. Update the pipeline configuration to expose this secret as an environment variable when running the tests.
+3. Modify the existing GitHub Actions pipeline for the Gradle test task so that it passes this secret as an environment variable during test execution.

 **Important:**
 - Make sure the test is active by removing the `@Disabled` annotation from the `environment()` test.